 In particular, this appendix covers the following: What Operating System Groups and Users Are Required?
-The following operating system group and user are required for all installation types: The Oracle Inventory Group (oinstall)You must create this group the first time you install Oracle software on the system.
-Options and Packs.
+The following operating system group and user are required for all installation types: Options and Packs.
 This chapter describes the separately licensed Oracle Database options, management packs, and other products you can purchase to enhance the capabilities of Oracle Database in specific application environments.

 This chapter contains the following sections: You may not use the options, packs, or products described below without separately purchased licenses.
 The fact that these options, packs, or products may be included in product CDs or downloads or described in documentation that you receive does not authorize you to use them without purchasing appropriate licenses.
 Why Not Consider Oracle Standard Edition?
 The dramatic price differential between Oracle Standard Edition and Oracle Enterprise Edition creates a compelling case for considering Standard Edition as an alternative to Enterprise Edition.

 With the addition of third-party technology, Oracle Standard Edition can deliver enterprise-class performance at a substantially reduced cost.
 How does Oracle Standard Edition compare to Enterprise Edition?
 Oracle promotes Standard Edition as a full-featured Database Management Solution (DBMS).
 Although Standard Edition contains the same database engine as Oracle’s Enterprise Edition, it omits many of the higher-level features and options, including: Encryption (TDE, backup encryption, network encryption)Fine grained auditingReplicationCompressionUnlimited CPU cores / DBMS deployment ( Standard Edition is limited to four sockets maximum)Performance (Diagnostic Pack and Tuning Pack)